How to Grind Coffee Beans at Home

 • Control: Different brewing methods require different grind sizes.
 Grinding your own beans lets you tailor the grind to your specific brewing method.

 • Aroma: Freshly ground coffee smells amazing.
-It’s like having a little slice of heaven in your kitchen.
+It’s like having the smell of a coffee shop in your kitchen.

 Tools of the Trade